skyl/django-points/README.rst

 django-points
 =============

-A reusable app for tagging 1 or more geographic location to any model instance.
+A reusable app for tagging geographic location(s) to any model instance.

 Building for pinax-compliance and flexible, powerful API.